All about coffee

 Ideally, coffee should be brewed with a water temperature between 88-96°C. If the water is too hot, too many substances are released from the coffee and the coffee tastes bitter.
 What is known as overextraction occurs.
 If you don't have a kettle with a temperature display, it's worth letting the boiled water stand for 1-2 minutes before pouring your coffee.

-2. Grinding size
+2. Grinding degree

-If you grind your coffee beans too finely, the extraction will take longer or too long and more bitter substances will be released.
-Try a coarser grind.
+If you grind your coffee beans too finely , the extraction will take longer or too long and more bitter substances will be released.
+Try a coarser grind .

 3. The coffee itself